 Building upon the work of those mind-body medicine, such as Herbert Benson (1975), Ernest Rossi (1986,1988), and Jon Kabat-Zinn (1990, 2003), who have shown the healing power of the relaxation response to promote healing, Dr. Mayer (1996, 1997a, 1999, 2000, 2001a &b,, 2003, 2004a, 2004b, 2005, 2007, 2008, 2009a and 2009b) has added Qigong to the methods used by mind-body therapists to promote healing.
 Qigong is a many thousand year old method of cultivating the energy of life through posture, movement, breath, touch, sound, imagery, intention, and awareness.
 Most people associate Qigong with movement, but Qigong can also be done in static postures. in Standing Meditation.

 From his training in Tai Chi and Qigong for 30 years with some of the most respected Tai Chi and Qigong Masters such as Master Fong Ha (Ha,1996), Dr. Mayer (1996, 1997a, 2004b, 2007) pioneered the integration of Qigong and psychotherapy, and was the first person to train doctoral psychology students in this integration.
-The first phase of Dr. Mayer’s work was integrating Qigong movements into psychotherapy as a behavioral healthcare tool for such issues as hypertension, chronic pain, insomnia, anxiety, depression, and trauma..
+The first phase of Dr. Mayer’s work was integrating Qigong movements into psychotherapy as a behavioral healthcare tool for such issues as hypertension, chronic pain, cancer, insomnia, anxiety, depression, and trauma..
 The next phase of his work is the integral phase (Walsh, 2006; Wilber 2000) where Qigong is integrated into psychotherapy without ever using a Qigong movement and without ever mentioning a word about Qigong.
 Since the greatest Qigong, according to Dr Mayer’s viewpoint involves the practice of cultivating the energy of life to enhance living life as a practice in clearing psychological encumbrances that block the rivers of our chi, on this pathway one can extract out the essence of what creates Qigong as a Self-cultivation and Self-transformation practice (Mayer, 2007, 2009a).
 For example, with no reference to Qigong, in a psychotherapy session a practitioner can introduce breathing methods (such as Qigong’s microcosmic orbit breathing), teach acu-point self touch, and increase somatic awareness of the movements/postures that a person expresses at the moment of “felt shift: (Gendlin, 1978) which then serve as post-hypnotic anchors (these movements and postures are oftentimes the same as practiced by Tai Chi/Qigong practitioners).

 The internal process of psychological change, as Gendlin (1978) rightly pointed out, has energy activation (Qigong) as an inextricable part of it, as a patient’s energetic “felt shift” emerges along with a patient’s discovering new meaning.
 Also symbolic process methods, such as his Mythic Journey Process (Mayer, 1994) and River of Life Process (Mayer 2007, 2009a), create an internal energy (Jung, Vol. VIII, p.
 211-215) that helps a person find a meaningful life path, and helps patients to find a new life stance (Goodman, 1990, Mayer, 2004b).
 Thus one can cultivate “the spirit and soul” (Hillman, 1975) of Qigong (Mayer, 2004b, 2007).
 As related to Energy Psychology, this expands the field of energy psychology to include both internal and external methods of energetic change.
 For example, some of the methods of generating internal energetic change of psychological complexes come from using the image/somatic dialectic (Mayer, 2007, 2009a, 2009b), symbolic process inner work, “focusing” (Gendlin, 1978), and internal Qigong (nei gung).
 Externally oriented energetic techniques involve such techniques as tapping, eye movements (Shapiro, 1995), acu-point self touch, and externally oriented Qigong movements.